HomeArticlesBest OfBest Retirement Calculators

 The best free retirement calculators for India — estimate your corpus, plan SIP contributions, calculate NPS and PPF maturity, and model withdrawals with SWP.

-Retirement planning in India requires more calculation than in most countries — you are navigating at least six distinct instruments (EPF, PPF, NPS, mutual funds, FDs, and insurance), a life expectancy that has risen significantly (life expectancy at 60 is now approximately 80 years), inflation that averages 5–6% annually, and a withdrawal phase that can last 25–30 years.
-Spreadsheets quickly become inadequate.
-Purpose-built calculators that model Indian-specific rules, tax treatment, and compounding schedules save hours and produce more accurate projections.
+Retirement planning in India takes more calculation than it does in most countries.
+You're juggling at least six distinct instruments (EPF, PPF, NPS, mutual funds, FDs, insurance), a life expectancy that keeps climbing (roughly 80 years at age 60 now), inflation averaging 5 to 6% a year, and a withdrawal phase that can stretch 25 to 30 years.
+A spreadsheet gets unwieldy fast.
+Purpose-built calculators that already know India's rules, tax treatment, and compounding schedules save hours and tend to be more accurate too.

 Overview

 A good retirement calculator does more than multiply your savings by an interest rate.
-It accounts for inflation eroding your corpus in real terms, models the accumulation phase (how much to invest and where) alongside the withdrawal phase (how to draw down sustainably), and handles Indian-specific rules — PPF's annual compounding at government-set rates, EPF's employee-plus-employer contribution structure, NPS's mandatory 40% annuity, and SWP's interplay between withdrawal and continuing portfolio growth.
+It accounts for inflation eating into your corpus in real terms, models both the accumulation phase (how much to invest, and where) and the withdrawal phase (how to draw it down without running dry), and handles India-specific rules: PPF's annual compounding at a government-set rate, EPF's combined employee-employer contribution structure, NPS's mandatory 40% annuity, and SWP's balancing act between withdrawal and ongoing portfolio growth.

-The tools reviewed below are free, require no sign-up, and produce shareable URLs — so you can save a scenario or share it with a financial adviser.
+Every tool below is free, needs no sign-up, and produces a shareable URL, so you can save a scenario or send it to a financial adviser.

 What to Look For

-1. Inflation-adjusted corpus calculation.
-A calculator that tells you "save ₹2 crore" without adjusting for inflation is misleading.
-Your target corpus must be stated in future rupees (what ₹2 crore needs to become to maintain today's purchasing power) or in today's money with explicit inflation assumptions.
-Good calculators let you set inflation separately for living expenses and healthcare costs.
+Inflation-adjusted corpus calculation.
+A calculator that just says "save ₹2 crore" without adjusting for inflation is telling you less than it seems to be.
+Your target needs to be stated either in future rupees (what ₹2 crore has to become to hold today's purchasing power) or in today's money with the inflation assumption spelled out.
+The better calculators let you set inflation separately for living expenses and healthcare.

-2. Indian instrument support.
-The calculator should model NPS (equity + bond allocation, mandatory 40% annuity), PPF (annual compounding at government rate, 15-year lock-in with extension), EPF (employee + employer 12% + 12%, current 8.25% interest), and SIP in mutual funds (CAGR-based projection).
-Generic calculators built for US-style 401(k) planning are not directly applicable.
+Support for Indian instruments.
+Look for NPS modelling (equity plus bond allocation, mandatory 40% annuity), PPF (annual compounding at the government rate, 15-year lock-in with extensions), EPF (employee plus employer at 12% each, current 8.25% interest), and SIP projections in mutual funds.
+A calculator built around a US-style 401(k) won't transfer over.

-3. Withdrawal phase modelling.
-Accumulation calculators show how much your corpus will be at retirement.
-Withdrawal phase calculators show how long it will last.
-At 6% inflation, a ₹40,000/month withdrawal today becomes ₹1.07 lakh/month in 20 years — a corpus that covers the first scenario may not cover the second.
-Look for SWP modelling that shows the corpus trajectory year by year and flags a depletion date.
+Withdrawal phase modelling.
+Accumulation calculators tell you what your corpus will be at retirement.
+Withdrawal calculators tell you how long it lasts once you start spending it.
+At 6% inflation, a ₹40,000/month withdrawal today turns into ₹1.07 lakh/month in 20 years, and a corpus sized for the first number may not survive the second.
+Look for SWP modelling that shows the year-by-year trajectory and flags a depletion date.

-4. No sign-up, free, shareable URL.
-Every calculation should produce a shareable URL that pre-populates the form when opened.
-This lets you save scenarios, compare alternatives side by side, and share projections with a financial adviser without exporting a PDF.
+No sign-up, free, shareable URL.
+Every calculation should produce a link that pre-fills the form when opened again.
+That way you can save scenarios, compare a few side by side, and hand a specific projection to a financial adviser without exporting a PDF.

 Our Picks